TritonDataCenter/rfd/rfd/0035/README.md

 The open question here is whether this support needs to be in the initial version or whether this can be a future enhancement.

+How I expect this would work is that when starting a new trace (i.e. entrypoint into triton whether this is as a client or server) a set of criteria can be passed in which indicate probabilities that a given trace should be enabled or not.
+For most endpoints I expect that the probability would be 1, meaning trace always.
+But for others (/ping especially) we might want a much smaller probability.
+When the entrypoint decides it sets the triton-trace-enabled flag which gets passed along to all other services down the stack.

+When a service receives a message, it always passes along the headers even when the tracing is disabled.
+This ensures that other logs still contain the correct request-id per the Joyent Engineering Guidelines and if something crashes we'll be able to still track it back to which request by pulling that data out of the core dump.
+The only difference between triton-trace-enabled true and false will be whether the traces get written out when span.finish() is called.

 ### Translating existing vmadm messages

 With [OS-3902](https://github.com/joyent/smartos-live/commit/d73d040) some